haokeyingxiao/haoke/UPGRADE-6.1.md

 * Dropped `additionalText` column of product entity, use `metaDescription` instead
 * If your entity definition overwrites the `\Shopware\Core\Framework\DataAbstractionLayer\EntityDefinition::getDefaults` method, you will have to remove the parameter, as it is not needed anymore.
 Remove the check `$existence->exists()` as this is done before by the Core now.
 If you want to define different defaults for child entities, overwrite `\Shopware\Core\Framework\DataAbstractionLayer\EntityDefinition::getChildDefaults`
 * If you depend on `\Shopware\Core\Framework\Context::createDefaultContext()` outside of tests, pass the context as a parameter to your method instead
-* The Shopware entity cache has been removed and has been replaced by a symfony cache pool.
+* The Haoke entity cache has been removed and has been replaced by a symfony cache pool.
 You have to remove any configuration files pointing to `shopware.entity_cache`.

     Example: Redis implementation
     ```yaml